-The Mk3 Supra – dropping the XX designation from now on – launched in February 1986 with an all-new coupé body that was fractionally shorter than the outgoing Celica Supra.
+The new A70 Supra – dropping the XX designation from now on – launched in February 1986 with an all-new coupé body that was fractionally shorter than the outgoing Celica Supra.
 Its elegant bodywork covered a chassis that again narrowed the gap between outright sports car and comfortable cruiser.
-All four corners benefited from double wishbone suspension – the upper arms being made in forged aluminium to reduce weight –- while the suspension links were attached to subframes to minimise vibrations entering the cabin.
+All four corners benefited from double wishbone suspension – the upper arms being made from forged aluminium to reduce weight – while the suspension links were attached to subframes to minimise vibrations entering the cabin.

-In total, four straight-six engines ranging in capacity from 2.0- to 3.0-litre were available in the Mk3, dependent on market.
-Topping the range was the gutsy 2954cc 7M-GTE turbocharged and intercooled twin-cam engine, outputting 230bhp in the most powerful Japanese 3.0GT Turbo.
+In total, four straight-six engines ranging in capacity from 2.0- to 3.0-litre were available in the third-generation Supra, dependent on market.
+Topping the range was the gutsy 2954cc 7M-GTE turbocharged and intercooled twin-cam engine, delivering 230bhp in the most powerful Japanese 3.0GT Turbo.

 The same 7M-GTE unit was later uprated to 270bhp for the limited edition 3.0GT Turbo A. As well as being the fastest Japanese car of the time, this special edition homologated the Supra to compete in Japanese Group A racing, European touring car championships and Group A rallying, where it enjoyed a brief career within the WRC before the high-profile arrival of the four-wheel drive ST165 Celica GT-Four in 1988.